jgpavez/Analyser/doc/using_git.md

 or the patch mode

-    $ git add --patch [FILES...]
+    $ git add --patch <files>

 Now check if everything has been added or if you missed something

-    git status
+    $ git status

 Always keep in mind that errors happen all the time.
 If it is later necessary to revert certain changes because they broke something else's code then reverting a small commit is easy and not much of a problem.
 If the change to be reverted is mixed up with lots of other changes the reverting of such a commit will be a painful night mare.
 If you have already committed a "monster commit" to your local repo then don't worry.
-With git it is no problem to rewrite the commit history.
+With Git it is no problem to rewrite the commit history.

 Here are some examples of commit messages for some unrelated changes that